Pocket/web-client/README.md

 The discover pages will be deployed locally on `localhost.web-client.getpocket.com`.

+You can test on a mobile device connected on your local network by navigating to your host machine's IP address, which can be found via `ifconfig | grep "inet "`.

 ### Storybook

 This app also has an instance of Storybook, for developing components that will be shared inside of this repo.